BJH-OPSC/OPSC7312-BirdWatch/README.md

 	- For example,
 		if the Android SDK is located at C:\Users\JohnDoe\AppData\Local\Android\Sdk, you should update the line to look like this: sdk.dir=C:\\Users\\JohnDoe\\AppData\\Local\\Android\\Sdk.
   	- sync gradle (again if already done) and continue

+Method 2:
+ 	- add ANDROID_HOME variable in "Environment Variables' settings
+	- C:\Users\USER\AppData\Local\Android\Sdk ,this is generally where sdk files are stored
+	- paste the location of your sdk file in the 'value' column and press 'OK'

    - In Android Studio, click the "Run" button (a green triangle) in the toolbar or press Shift + F10.
    - Select your device or emulator from the list, and Android Studio will build and install the app.